LipidL/LASP-D3/readme.md

 This tool can be used as a standalone calculator or integrated with other computational chemistry software.

+## Parameters Management

+The project offers two methods for handling the large parameter arrays required for DFT-D3 calculations:

+1. **Runtime Loading**: Parameters are loaded at runtime from a binary file (`params.bin`).
+   - Advantage: Keeps source code clean and language server responsive.
+   - Disadvantage: Performance overhead from loading parameters at runtime and requires distributing the params.bin file.

+2. **Compile-time Constants**: Parameters are embedded directly into the compiled binary.
+   - Advantage: Faster runtime performance, no need to distribute params.bin separately.
+   - Disadvantage: Large constants in source code (but generated automatically, so language server issues are avoided).

 ## Quick start

 ### Prerequirements